jchook/dotenv-to-php/README.md

 ## Why use it?

-Storing configuration in the environment has many inherent advantages.
-For example, [it's a tenant of The Twelve Factor App](https://www.12factor.net/config) and allows you to keep your passwords separate from your code.
+Storing configuration in the environment is [a tenant of a Twelve Factor App](https://www.12factor.net/config) and has many advantages.
+For example, it allows you to keep your passwords separate from your code.

 However, it's not always practical to set environment variables on development machines or continuous integration servers where multiple projects are run.
 In these scenarios, we can load variables from a .env as needed.

-Instead of parsing a .env at runtime with complex dependencies, we can use `dotenv-to-php` to compile our .env to native PHP.
+Instead of parsing a .env at runtime with complex PHP dependencies, we can use `dotenv-to-php` to compile our .env to native PHP.

 1. **It's fast.** The conversion is instantaneous.
 At runtime, simply load your env vars using the generated PHP.
 You can even use it in production.

 2. **It's simple.** No runtime dependency.
 The transpiler is only [42 lines with comments](bin/dotenv-to-php), contains no regex, and no custom parsers.
 Contrast this with [phpdotenv](https://github.com/vlucas/phpdotenv/blob/475e5e0d27d669a59f9a6d04844255fa302d5d39/src/Loader.php#L228).

-## Install
+## 1. Install

 You can just [download the one file](bin/dotenv-to-php) **-OR-** add it as a dev dependency via composer: